PIT-Solutions-Private-Limited/deepltranslate/README.md

 ## Extension Configuartion

-Once you installed the extension, you have to set the Deepl API Key under extension configuration section
+Once you installed the extension, you have to set the Deepl API Key under ADMIN TOOL->Settings->Extension Configuration  section

 ## Translating content elements